The Queen Mary has had an incredibly busy and exciting life. She was built in 1936 and sailed for 30 years before retiring in 1967.

 She was built for the Cunard-White Star line and designed to sail across the Atlantic.
 Her sister was the RMS Queen Elizabeth.

-In this article, we will explore what happened to the Queen Mary and if she did indeed sink at any point during her career.
+In this article, we will explore what happened to the Queen Mary and look at any “near misses” she had.

 Did the RMS Queen Mary Sink?

-In the summer of 1936, she won the Blue Riband, an award given to the ship that could cross the Atlantic in the least amount of time.
+In the summer of 1936, she won the Blue Riband, an award given to the ship that could cross the Atlantic in the quickest time.

 The RMS Queen Mary Played a BIG Role In World War Two